16th Infantry Regiment (United States): Bosnia and Herzegovina

-1st Battalion deployed to Bosnia in August 1999 through March 2000 along with supporting elements Fort Riley for peacekeeping operations.
+1st Battalion deployed to Bosnia in March 1997 through March 2000 along with supporting elements from Fort Riley for peacekeeping operations.
 They were assigned under the 10th Mountain Division as part of SFOR 6.
 They were assigned primarily to Camp Dobol but also had elements assigned to Camp McGovern, Camp Demi and Camp Comanche.

 Global War on Terrorism

 Iraq War

 Within a few months after the initial invasion of Iraq, the 1st Battalion, 16th Infantry made its first deployment in the Global War on Terrorism.
-In August 2003, the Iron Rangers, equipped as a standard Bradley Fighting Vehicle-equipped battalion, deployed with the 1st Brigade to Ramadi, Anbar Province, in western Iraq.
+In August 2003, the Iron Rangers,deployed with the 1st Brigade to Ramadi, Anbar Province, in western Iraq.
 The brigade was initially attached to the 82nd Airborne Division and took over Area of Operations (AO) Topeka on 26 September.
-Alpha (ATTK) Company 1-16's 1st and 2nd Platoons were attached to the 82nd Airborne's 1st of the 504th PIR in Fallujah until April of 2004.
+Alpha (ATTK) Company 1-16's 1st and 2nd Platoons were attached to the 82nd Airborne's 1st of the 504th PIR in Fallujah until April 2004.
 Over the next year the Iron Rangers had numerous skirmishes with Sunni insurgents in and around the provincial capital city of Ramadi.
 Most notably, during 6–10 April 2004 when operating with elements of the 1st Marine Expeditionary Unit, the battalion fought a protracted battle with insurgents in the city.
 In addition to combat operations, during this tour the Iron Rangers trained elements of the new Iraqi Army as well as assisted with the implementation of numerous civil support projects.
 The battalion returned to Fort Riley in September 2004.

 In 2006, as part of the 1st Brigade, the 1st Battalion was given a new mission to train Military Transition Teams ("MiTTs") which would deploy to Iraq to advise and assist the units of the fledgling Iraqi Army.
 The battalion, however, was still required to maintain its ability to participate in overseas contingency operations.
 As a result, the battalion was reorganized into three deployable line companies (A, B, and C) and six MiTT training companies (D, I, K, L, M, and N).
 Between 2006 and 2008, the three deployable companies were sent on GWOT missions overseas: Company A was deployed to the Horn of Africa and B and C Companies each served in Iraq.
 Concurrently, the MiTT training companies conducted one of the Army's most important training missions back at Fort Riley.
 This mission was carried on by the battalion until 2009 when the responsibility was handed over to the Joint Readiness Training Center (JRTC) at Fort Polk, Louisiana.